Sexual Health: Areas of Focus

 Sexual & Pelvic Pain

 Real conditions.
-More common
+More common than most people realize.
+And treatable.

 How I Work With Pelvic Pain